brentr/wineftd2xx/README.md

     make clean   #remove the 64-bit objects
     make ARCH=i386   #build the 32-bit library
     sudo make ARCH=i386 install   #install the 32-bit library

+Note:  This may require installing the gcc-multilib package